We have written stories about the Kingdom of Wonders, Cambodia, quite extensively and for a good reason.

 - In the afternoon spend some time in the city exploring the markets and local yummy food.

 Follow the link for more details about the temples, photos and to read our story – A Glimpse into the Angkor Temples and the Angkor Wat with Kids.
+One of my favorite temples was the beautiful Ta Prohm temple.

 Day Two: Siem Reap – Exploring “Tomb Raider” Ta Prohm Temple and Banteay Kdei Temple